It's All in the Details: 5 Ways to Bring Coastal Style to Your Home Year-Round

 "No stress.
 It's just the beach."

-Marnie Oursler, host of DIY Network’s new series, Big Beach Builds, constructs and decorates custom homes for clients along the Delaware coastline.
+Marnie Oursler, host of Big Beach Builds, constructs and decorates custom homes for clients along the Delaware coastline.
 Inspired by childhood summers at the beach, Marnie incorporates the same "relaxed" coastal style she prefers into her clients' properties.

 Not looking to buy a beach house anytime soon?
 (Or can't afford one?
 Same.)
 Below, Marnie offers tips on how to capture the feeling of the shore in your home year-round.

 "Lighting is the jewelry for your house," says Marnie.
 "There are definitely very nautical-like fixtures [out there].
 The onions up in Nantucket are everywhere, then you see big lanterns.
 I do them bigger — I use more than five in all the custom homes we build.
 They make a statement."